Report damage to your insurance agent or company immediately. Take photos and/or video to document damage and share with the company adjuster.

 Your policy’s hurricane deductible will apply to claims involving loss or damage caused by a windstorm during a named hurricane.
 The duration of a hurricane in which the hurricane deductible would apply includes the time period:

-Your policy’s hurricane deductible will apply to claims involving loss or damage caused by Hurricane Isaias between July 31, 2020 at 11:00 AM and August 5, 2020 at 5:00 AM.
+Your policy’s hurricane deductible will apply to claims involving loss or damage caused by Hurricane Sally between Monday, September 14 at 12:00 pm EST and Saturday, September 19, 2020 at 11:00 pm EST.

 Review the Division of Consumer Services' Florida Hurricane Deductible resources below to review specific Florida laws regarding when the Hurricane Deductible applies, for what duration of time and how many deductibles can be applied in a calendar year.

-Fortunately, Hurricane Isaias was not as severe as initially predicted, but it still maintained high winds and heavy rain.
-If you have damage to your property as a result, file an insurance claim as soon as possible to start the recovery process.
+If you have damage to your property as a result of Hurricane Sally, file an insurance claim as soon as possible to start the recovery process.

 For assistance understanding your insurance coverage or filing a claim, please call the Department of Financial Services’ toll-free Insurance Consumer Helpline at 1-877-693-5236.